Our Andalucian Honeymoon

 I used an older version of this Rough Guide and found it pretty sufficient – even prices hadn’t changed a great deal. had I had researched some lesser known places like Jaen beforehand, but the recommendations were spot-on with Sanlucar and the Costa de la Luz places.

 And with that, I am running out of books!
 But I wouldn’t be in Spain without a reference to one of my favourite directors, Pedro Almodovar.
-Part of this surreal 2002 film about two very different men who bond over caring for women in a coma, takes places in Cordoba and in Lucena in Cordoba Province.
+Part of his surreal 2002 film “Talk to Her” about two very different men who bond over caring for women in a coma, takes places in Cordoba and in Lucena in Cordoba Province.
 It won an Oscar for Best Screenplay and is perhaps remembered as one of Almodovars more “talkative” films rather than sweeping scenery and quirky settings.

 Pin this for later: